asdf-vm/asdf-erlang/README.md

 #### Ubuntu 20.04 LTS

-If you need to use `wxWebView` in Erlang you'll want to a library for it:
+If you need to use `wxWebView` in Erlang you'll want to install a library for it:
 `apt-get -y install libwxgtk-webview3.0-gtk3-dev`

 If you want to install all the above: